Highlights

 65

-Need a quick overview of the show?
+Wondering what the series is about?
 Here’s the plot: "Where's Huddles? is a Hanna-Barbera animated television program which premiered on CBS on July 1, 1970 and ran for ten episodes as a summer replacement show until September 2.
 It was similar in style to the studio's considerably more successful The Flintstones, and it used several of the same essential plots and voice actors.
 Also, like The Flintstones, and unlike many other animated series, Where's Huddles? aired in the evening during prime time, had a laugh track, and had somewhat adult themes.
 All ten episodes were produced and directed by William Hanna and Joseph Barbera.
 The show's premise involved a professional football quarterback named Ed Huddles and his neighbor, the team's center Bubba McCoy.
 They played for a team called The Rhinos.
 Other characters included Ed's wife Marge Huddles, their rather jovial if acerbic neighbor Claude Pertwee who tended to refer to Ed and Bubba as "savages" {Pertwee's only friend is a spoiled cat named "Beverley"}; their teammate Freight Train, and their daughter Pom-Pom.
 Bubba's wife Penny McCoy was played by comedic actress Marie Wilson in her final role before her death from cancer in 1972."